jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 `dhparser`-script will be used from the command line.
 Therefore, no commented abbreviated reference of the most important functions of module ``ebnf`` will be provided here.
-See the source code documentation of module :py:mod:`DHParser.ebnf` for a full references of all functions and classes.
+See the source code documentation of module :py:mod:`DHParser.ebnf` for a full reference of all functions and classes.